TheE7Player/HaggisInterpreter/updates.md

   > You need to have spacing in between the comments or it will have a bad time...

-- Fixed serious law with `GetNextLine`
+- Fixed serious flaw with `GetNextLine`

 - Fixed issue with `FUNCTION` `RETURN` not working